Shamsul Iskandar Mohd Akin: Political career

 In 2007, he became the Chief of PKR's youth wing after the leader, Mohamad Ezam Mohd Nor, left the post in 2006, and he defeated Hasmi Hashim in the 2007 election to replace him.

 In 2004 election, he contested the newly created Tangga Batu parliamentary constituency in his home state, Malacca but lost to Idris Haron.
 Then in the 2008 election, he contested and lost the Dungun parliamentary seat in Terengganu.
 He was finally elected to federal Parliament in the 2013 election for the seat of Bukit Katil, defeating heavyweight opponent, the Chief Minister of Melaka, Mohd Ali Rustam.
 In the 2018 election, he managed to retain his Bukit Katil which had change to Hang Tuah Jaya after the 2018 re-delineation but lost the Rim seat of the Malacca State Legislative Assembly.

 In 2014 he was elected a vice-president of PKR, alongside Rafizi Ramli, Nurul Izzah Anwar and Tian Chua.
 He did not re-contest the leadership of PKR's youth wing.

 On 11 December 2013 Shamsul Iskandar was charged with being responsible for Malaysia's Post General Election rally 2013 or "Blackout 505", a rally that was held in a restricted area at the compound of University of Malaysia's Ar-Rahman Mosque which happened across 15 cities in Malaysia.
 After five years he was acquitted on 16 May 2018 and all charges were dropped on grounds that prosecutor failed to prove the case against Shamsul beyond reasonable doubt.

 Following the victory of Pakatan Harapan in 14th General Election, he was appointed as the Member of Cabinet assuming the role of Deputy Minister of Primary Industries under the new government led by Prime Minister, Tun Dr Mahathir Mohamad.

-At the international level, Shamsul Iskandar is also a Board Member of The Parliamentary Network on the World Bank & International Monetary Fund.
+At the international level, Shamsul Iskandar is also a board member of The Parliamentary Network on the World Bank & International Monetary Fund.

-In the upcoming 15th General Election, Shamsul Iskandar had expressed his interest to challenge Ahmad Zahid Hamidi for the Bagan Datuk parliamentary seat.
+In the 15th General Election, Shamsul Iskandar challenge Ahmad Zahid Hamidi for the Bagan Datuk parliamentary seat.
+He lost and later claimed he were advised against doing recount in order to allow unity government to form.

+Controversies and issues

+Corruption charges

+In November 2025, a businessman Albet Tei released a video saying he have bribe Shamsul thru a middlemen Sofia Rini.
+Shamsul resigned from his position as Senior Political Secretary for the Prime Minister several days later and were arrested by SPRM to give further information.

+In December 2025, he were charged with four corruption charges in connection with mineral exploration license in Sabah along with Tei.
+He were accused of accepting RM 100,000 bribes in cash from businessman Albert Tei in November 2023 and RM 40,000 in cash in January 2024.
+He were further accused of accepting bribes in form of furniture and electrical items between February and March 2024.

+Personal life

+Shamsul Iskandar is married to Norzakiah Mohd Tahir and they have three children.